Gwynsav/gwileful/.github/README.md

 <!-- - `NetworkManager` for network widgets, still TODO. -->
 <!-- - `bluez` for bluetooth widgets, still TODO. -->

-As of right now, this is only the AwesomeWM configuration, so to install it just:
+As of right now, this is only a custom icon font and the AwesomeWM configuration, so to install it, just run:
 ```
 # Assuming ~/.config/ exists.
 git clone https://github.com/Gwynsav/gwileful.git ~/.config/awesome --recursive
+# Assuming ~/.local/share/fonts exists.
+cp ~/.config/awesome/theme/assets/fonts/*.otb ~/.local/share/fonts
+fc-cache -f
 ```
 There are also some variables in the `config` directory, so make sure everything is defined correctly.